FreePYQ logoFreePYQ

 Explanation:

 The profit of ₹36,400 is 14% of the total investment.
-Thus, total investment = 36,400 / 0.14 = ₹2,600,000.
+So, total investment = 36,400 / 0.14 = ₹2,600,000.
 Naveen's investment ratio is 6 out of 5+6+13=24.
-Therefore, Naveen's investment = (6/24) * 2,600,000 = ₹650,000.
+So, Naveen's investment = (6/24) * 2,600,000 = ₹650,000.
 Option A matches this calculation, making it correct.
 Other options likely result from miscalculations of the ratio or percentage.

 Question 21